apurvnnd/Multiple-Image-Recognition-CNN/README.md

 This CNN reads for 3 animals, if you want to add more, **change output_dim = *desired number of animals/humans* in the defined output layer**

+Program run on:
+- Spyder
+- Python 3.5

 Libraries used:
 - Keras
 - scikit-learn